timelystream/timelystream.com/docs/get-started/binaries.md

 ## Next steps

-Once you extracted the tarball, you are ready to use QuestDB.
+Once you extracted the tarball, you are ready to use Blazar.
 Navigate to our [command-line options](/docs/reference/command-line-options) page to learn more about its usage.